kalabox/kalabox/docs/developers/shipping.md

 -----------------

 !!! attention "Test installers first"
-    Until our CI can run cross platform installer tests it's recommended to [run these tests manually](./testing/#installer-tests) before rolling a new release.
+    Until our CI can run cross platform installer tests, it's recommended to [run these tests manually](./testing/#installer-tests) before rolling a new release.

 If you are an administrator of the Kalabox repo you can push various releases using the following...